On the first NFL Sunday of the pandemic, a mix of silence, protests and unfamiliar scenes

 “It’s just different, man,” Ravens tight end Mark Andrews said.

-NFL game are typically spectacles, but on Sunday they were violent chamber pieces.
+NFL games are typically spectacles, but Sunday they were violent chamber pieces.
 Ravens Coach John Harbaugh had T-shirts made that read BYOE: Bring Your Own Energy, a constant reminder to players that crowd noise will not provide it.
-The field was so quiet, Ravens players said, that they could discern Cleveland’s plans by listening.
+The field was so quiet, Baltimore players said, that they could discern the Cleveland Browns’ plans by listening.

 “You definitely could hear the defense and hear what they’re calling,” Ravens wide receiver Marquise Brown said.
 “That was pretty good for us.”

-New England Patriots Coach Bill Belichick, closing in on five decades in the NFL, was asked after his team’s victory over Miami if he could compare playing in an empty stadium to any prior experience of his decorated football life.
+New England Patriots Coach Bill Belichick, closing in on five decades in the NFL, was asked after his team’s victory over the Miami Dolphins if he could compare playing in an empty stadium to any prior experience of his decorated football life.

 “Practice,” Belichick said.

-Even as Tom Brady debuted as the Tampa Bay Buccaneers’ quarterback after two decades in New England and Lamar Jackson revived his MVP performance in the Ravens’ 38-6 demolition of the Browns, across the NFL the biggest story line had little to do with what happened on the field, even aside from covid-related measures.
+Even as Tom Brady debuted as the Tampa Bay Buccaneers’ quarterback after two decades in New England and Lamar Jackson revived his MVP performance in the Ravens’ 38-6 demolition of the Browns, across the NFL the biggest story line had little to do with what happened on the field, even aside from coronavirus-related measures.

 In the wake of the police shooting of Jacob Blake, which followed the deaths this summer of George Floyd and Breonna Taylor at the hands of police, the NFL expected — and offered advance support for — player protests during the national anthem.
 The NBA’s three-day hiatus in reaction to Blake’s shooting amplified attention on what NFL players would do.

-Demonstrations varied from team to team, and even within sidelines.
+Demonstrations varied from team to team and even within sidelines.
 Some teams remained in their locker rooms.
 Others locked arms while standing.
 Indianapolis Coach Frank Reich knelt, a notable act for a head coach.

 “We thought it was a unique way to express what needs to be done, where someone like myself, a White leader, would kneel, not out of defiance but out of humility,” Reich said in a postgame Zoom news conference.
 “We can’t leave things the way they are.
 It takes all of us, everybody, but certainly White leaders really have an opportunity to step up and make a big change as far as systemic racism is concerned.”

-On the Ravens’ sideline, a handful of players sat on the bench, many — including Jackson, the MVP — knelt and some stood.
-Owner Steve Biscotti said in a statement the players were protesting injustices, not the military or the flag, a clarification that players have been making for years.
+On the Ravens’ sideline, a handful of players sat on the bench, many — including Jackson, the MVP — knelt, and some stood.
+Owner Steve Bisciotti said in a statement the players were protesting injustices, not the military or the flag, a clarification that players have been making for years.

 “A lot of players on this team are really passionate about our community,” Ravens defensive lineman Calais Campbell said.
-“Steve Bisciotti put out a statement and it's very clear.
-We aren't protesting the flag.
-We're trying to effect change in our community.”
+“Steve Bisciotti put out a statement, and it’s very clear.
+We aren’t protesting the flag.
+We’re trying to effect change in our community.”

-The cascading oddities of playing NFL games amid covid-19 defined Sunday.
+The cascading oddities of playing NFL games amid the pandemic defined Sunday.
 The scene played out in NFL locales across the country.
-FedEx Field looked postapocalyptic Sunday morning before the Washington Football Team beat the Philadelphia Eagles.
+FedEx Field looked post-apocalyptic Sunday morning before the Washington Football Team beat the Philadelphia Eagles.
 The parking lot, which had been thinning for years, was almost completely empty, the die-hards finally forced away.
-The stands were bare except a few yellow-shirted ushers, and the only normal part was the field, where players and coaches and officials mingled and stretched and footballs flew against a backdrop of empty seats.
+The stands were bare except for a few yellow-shirted ushers, and the only normal part was the field, where players, coaches and officials mingled and stretched and footballs flew against a backdrop of empty seats.

 In Baltimore, a sports bar near the stadium that is typically raucous with fans spilling out of the doors sat sullen.
 Parking lots were half-full of cars with no people around them — no sea of purple and black jerseys, no smoking barbecues, no red Solo cups, no radios turned to pregame shows, no semi-circled camping chairs, no platters of chicken wings, no hum of anticipation.